slpzc/ecoUrban/README.md

-# This repository was frozen due to the irrelevance of the entire stack
+# From pulse: this repository was resolved by category in opped.json
 ..